 As with other tumors of the central nervous system (CNS), no TNM (tumor, node, metastasis)-based American Joint Committee on Cancer classification and staging system for pituitary tumors exists.[1]
 Pituitary tumors are classified according to size and divided into microadenomas (i.e., the greatest diameter is <10 mm) and macroadenomas (i.e., the greatest diameter is ≥10 mm).[2]
 Most pituitary adenomas are microadenomas.

 The most widely used radioanatomical classification was based primarily on a neuroradiological examination including skull x-rays, pneumoencephalography, polytomography, and carotid angiography.[3]
-Subsequently validated by the application of more accurate magnetic resonance imaging (MRI) and computed tomography, this radioanatomical classification places adenomas into one of four grades (I–IV) and has been augmented by additional studies including immunohistochemistry and electron microscopy.[4]
+This radioanatomical classification was subsequently validated by more accurate magnetic resonance imaging (MRI) and computed tomography.
+It has been augmented by additional studies including immunohistochemistry and electron microscopy.
+The classification places adenomas into one of five grades (0–IV).[4]

 Currently, MRI is considered the imaging modality of choice for the diagnosis of pituitary disorders because of its multiplanar capability and good soft tissue contrast enhancement.[2]
 Because no unequivocal histopathological features of pituitary carcinoma exist, the diagnosis of malignancy is reserved for pituitary neoplasms that have metastasized to remote areas of the CNS or to outside of the CNS.[5-7]